napari/napari/docs/explanations/performance.md

 ## Conclusion

-Achieving and maintaining performance requires an extreme amount of effort and diligence, but the payoff is felt in every minute usage, if users are delighted and able to productively do their work.
+Achieving and maintaining performance requires an extreme amount of effort and diligence, but the payoff is felt in every minute of usage.
+Delighted and productive users are happy users.